AshutoshN01/crypto-portfolio/README.md

 CryptoDashboard — Foundation
 =================================

-This repository contains the Phase 2 foundation for the Crypto Portfolio Management Platform.
+This repository contains the Crypto Portfolio Management Platform.
 It includes a TypeScript React frontend and a Node.js + Express TypeScript backend.

 Installation & quick start
 -------------------------